neomat-prog/StudyBud/README.md

-# ItChat a discord-like application
+# StudyBud a discord-like application

 Working web project I created using Django and Python.
 Works only on your local machine (as of right now) on your **local-machine**.
 Created it when watching a course on Django.
 As of right now I will start evolving this into a bigger project that could be used by a larger audience.